nf-core/website/sites/docs/src/content/docs/guidelines/terminology.md

 ### Workflow

 An end-to-end pipeline where one or more inputs produce a series of outputs.
 This can either be implemented using a large monolithic script or by using a combination of DSL2 modules and subworkflows. nf-core pipelines can have multiple workflows, such as processing different data types for the same ultimate purpose (such as in [nf-core/viralrecon](https://github.com/nf-core/viralrecon/tree/master/workflows))

-- Specify `--hook_url YOUR-HOOK-URL` or set the `params.hook_url` in `nextflow.config` to receive notifications from your pipeline in Microsoft Teams or Slack.
-Learn how to set up an incoming webhook in [MS Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) and in [Slack](https://api.slack.com/messaging/webhooks).